Elga Ruth Wasserman: Coeducation at Yale

 Once students arrived on campus in September 1969, Wasserman was responsible not only for the well-being of incoming female students; she had to navigate the male-dominated traditional Yale culture, often without administrative support.
-Among the difficult topics in the first years of coeducation were how to improve the female to male ratio of students and of faculty.
-The ratio of undergraduate women to men was 1:7 in 1969-70, and there were only 12 female tenure-track faculty members and 660 men.
+Among the difficult topics in the first years of coeducation was how to improve the female to male ratio of students and of faculty.
+The ratio of undergraduate women to men was 1:7 in 1969–70, and there were only 12 female tenure-track faculty members and 660 men.

 As Sam Chauncey commented about the university in 1969, "just everything – is masculine."
 Bringing approximately 550 young women into a student body of 4,000 undergraduate men and helping the women establish themselves as full-fledged Yalies was Wasserman's assignment.

+Chauncey reflected on working with Wasserman: "Elga approached her work in coeducation with diplomacy, firmness, and creative thinking.
+She knew there were those at Yale who opposed coeducation and she handled them with tact and skill.
+But when it came to crucial issues, she knew how to stand her ground and make sure the women of Yale got the best Yale could offer. ...
+No single person did more to assure that coeducation went well than Elga, and today's Yale women owe her a great debt of gratitude.
+She was a joy to work with, for she had a wonderful sense of humor and never took herself too seriously."

 In 2014, Wasserman was remembered by current Yale President Peter Salovey, who noted her "profound impact" on the university and stated that "it is no exaggeration to say that she paved the way for generations of Yale women."

 Wasserman's perspective on women's rights evolved over the course of her tenure in administration at Yale.
 She stated that, "before coming to Yale I had never been concerned with women's rights" and at the end of the first year of coeducation, "These girls have just as much interest in being people as in being someone's wife."

 In response to student interest, Wasserman initiated Women’s Studies (now Women’s, Gender, and Sexuality) courses, first through residential college seminars, which could be implemented without going through the formal course approval process.
 The first Women's Studies course was "Women in a Male Society," and Yale was one of only ten U.S. colleges to offer it at the time.